pyeventsourcing/esdbclient/README.md

     events=[event1, event2],
 )

 # Append events to an existing stream.
-The "current version" is the
+The "current version"
-# "stream position" of the last recorded event in a stream.
-We have
+# is the "stream position" of the last recorded event in a
-# recorded two new events, so the "current version" is 1.
-Incorrect
+# stream.
+We have recorded two new events, so the "current
-# value will cause 'WrongCurrentVersion' to be raised.
+# version" is 1.
+The exception 'WrongCurrentVersion' will be
+# raised if an incorrect value is given.

 commit_position2 = client.append_to_stream(
     stream_name=stream_name1,